OfferUp Review: Is It Worth It to Sell Your Stuff?

 6. Rating Buyers and Sellers

 One cool advantage of OfferUp is that you can rate buyers and sellers after a transaction.
 And you’re strongly encouraged to do so.
-This is a safety feature of OfferUp to help buyers and sellers feel more comfortable buying and selling to strangers.
+This is a safety feature of OfferUp that helps buyers and sellers feel more comfortable buying and selling to strangers.

 You can look at a potential buyer or seller’s ratings to see if they’ve had good interactions in the past.